isomerpages/mlaw-psy/resources/revocation-proceedings/_posts/2025-08-06-post-Revocation proceedings.md

 proceedings are commenced.
 The notification will include the potential grounds for the revocation.</p>
 <h4><strong>(b) Duty to inform subjects of revocation proceedings</strong></h4>
-<p>Once the psychiatrist is notified, the psychiatrist <strong>must</strong> inform
+<p>Once the psychiatrist is notified, the psychiatrist <strong>must inform each of his or her subjects</strong> (i.e.
-each of his or her subjects (i.e. a person whom the psychiatrist has been or is sought to be engaged to provide an opinion on any matter concerning psychiatry for the purpose of adducing evidence in any criminal proceedings in Singapore) that:<strong> &nbsp;</strong>
+a person whom the psychiatrist has been or is sought to be engaged to provide an opinion on any matter concerning psychiatry for the purpose of adducing evidence in any criminal proceedings in Singapore) that:<strong> &nbsp;</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>